Diabetic neuropathy is a nerve disease in diabetes. It is one of the devastating complications of diabetes.

 It takes about two to three weeks before the pain starts subsiding.
 Beware!
 Initially it may cause some worsening of pain.

 It is an anti-seizure drug.
-However, it also effectively treats the pain of diabetic peripheral neuropathy.
+However, it also effectively treats the pain of Diabetic Peripheral Neuropathy.
 Most patients tolerate this drug fairly well.
-Typical side-effects of Neurontin includes drowsiness, dizziness, and fatigue, especially at higher doses.
+Typical side-effects of Neurontin include drowsiness, dizziness, and fatigue, especially at higher doses.

 In Summary

-Diabetic peripheral neuropathy is a debilitating complication of diabetes.
-However, it can be prevented if you take charge of your diabetes.
+Diabetic Peripheral Neuropathy is a debilitating complication of Diabetes.
+However, it can be prevented if you take charge of your Diabetes.
 Therefore, don’t ignore its symptoms.
-The good news is that you can treat the symptoms of peripheral neuropathy with dietary supplements as well as medications.
+The good news is that you can treat the symptoms of Diabetic Peripheral Neuropathy with dietary supplements as well as medications.

 For more details, please refer to my book, “Reverse Your Type 2 Diabetes Scientifically”